anilembel/anilembel/README.md

 ### What I'm using ? 🛠

-I prefer React & React Native for web/mobile front-end development.
+I am currently working on analyzing and organizing data.
+In the future I aim to learn to visualize this data and professionalize myself in data analysis and visualization.
 <br/>

-- Python, HTML5, CSS3, Git, GitHub
+- Python, HTML5, Git, GitHub

 - 💬 Ask  me about anything that you want to learn